-The current lease commitment for the office space terminates on December 31, 2022, and the current equipment lease terminates on February 1, 2024.
+The current lease commitment for the office space was renewed on July 1, 2023 and will terminate on December 31, 2023, and the current equipment lease terminates on February 1, 2024.
+The negotiations for renewal of the office space are ongoing.